Reissner/QMngMnt/src/main/resources/eu/simuline/qMngmnt/installation/Readme.md

 - `gimp` TBC: which packages in addition -->

-- `icu` international components for unicode
+- `icu` international components for Unicode
-  This is needed also for dotnet core.
+  This is needed also for `dotnet core`.

 <!-- - `disount` a package providing command `markdown` -->